Fabric

 Instantiate the model and its parameters under this context manager to reduce peak memory usage.

 The parameters get created on the device and with the right data type right away without wasting memory being allocated unnecessarily.
-The automatic device placement under this context manager is only supported with PyTorch 2.0 and newer.

 Parameters: